kingsmennn/match-citrea/README.md

 ### Team and Project Introduction

 Our team consists of **Favour**, a Frontend Developer, and **David (DavyKing)**, a Blockchain Developer.
-With extensive experience in blockchain development, we've worked on various projects that leverage distributed ledger technologies to create secure and scalable applications. **Match** is our latest innovation, designed to address the challenges of connecting buyers and sellers in a decentralized, trustless environment using the unique capabilities of Binance Smart Chain.
+With extensive experience in blockchain development, we've worked on various projects that leverage smart contract technologies to create secure and scalable applications. **Match** is our latest innovation, designed to address the challenges of connecting buyers and sellers in a decentralized, trustless environment using the unique capabilities of Binance Smart Chain.

 ### Project Summary